This post is for James Hardiman, who was there, and who has just reconnected with me via this blog. Wondrous!

 Said shutters turned out to be legion.
 They had to be taken down, hardware removed, stripped, sanded, undercoated, painted (two coats), hardware replaced, and re-hung.
 They were solid wood and weighed a ton.
 I worked on them in the ancient barn amongst centuries-old sawdust and litter.
 Did I have any energy remaining for ‘studio work’?
 Joke.

 I took myself and my frustration off to the nearby beaches for long solitary walks.

-It was there – as well as in the old barn – that I discovered the bits and pieces that eventually came together as the works in the Normandie series.
+It was there – as well as in the old barn – that I discovered the bits and pieces that eventually came together as four works which would eventually join the Nomad Collection.

 Any carefully conceived and planned pieces were, as usual, utterly sabotaged by the wonder of what lay around me and the ever-unpredictable creative process.

 iron staple, wooden slat blind